Hydrology-IFH/WeatherDB/README.md

 There are 3 different sub modules with their corresponding classes.

 - station:
 Has a class for every type of station.
-E.g. PrecipitationStation (or StationN).
+E.g. PrecipitationStation (or StationP).
 One object represents one Station with one parameter.
 This object can get used to get the corresponding timeserie.
 There is also a GroupStation class that groups the three parameters precipitation, temperature and evapotranspiration together for one station.
 If one parameter is not available this one won't get grouped.
 - stations:
 Is a grouping class for all the stations of one measurement parameter.
-E.G. PrecipitationStations (or StationsN).
+E.G. PrecipitationStations (or StationsP).
 Can get used to do actions on all the stations.
 - broker:
 This submodule has only one class Broker.
 This one is used to do actions on all the stations together.
 Mainly only used for updating the DB.